 page on DOS networking using packet drivers: http://www.brutman.com/Dos_Networking/dos_networking.html

-mTCP is a hobby project that I made available as open source in 2011.
-The license is GPLv3.
+mTCP is a hobby project that I started in 2005.
 While it is only a hobby project, I take pride in my work.
 If you have a comment, bug, or suggestion for a feature please email me at mbbrutman at gmail.com.
 I might ask for further information or a trace from the program you are having trouble with.
 Your bug reports help me make mTCP better for everybody else.

 If you need a change to make mTCP work better for you I am